 Listening to your heartbeat and the gentle motion of your breathing can help them relax.
 You can also feed them in this position if it is time for them to eat.

 Sometimes the warm and secure feeling that being swaddled creates is enough to soothe your infant’s anxiety.
-Get a fairly thick cloth and wrap your baby up and ensure that the swaddle is snug without being constricting.
+Therefore, buy a newborn swaddle blanket to wrap your baby up as it is comfy and have adjustable design that ensures growing room for your baby without being constricting.

 It is advisable to learn how to wrap your baby correctly so as not to cause complications.
 You can also put the baby in a sling or a baby carrier and let them rest on your chest.